SamPurle/PowerProject/docs/_posts/2020-06-11-powerlifting-project.markdown

 In Men, the decrease in dependency upon the Deadlift is made up for with both the Squat and the Bench Press.
 In Women however, this decrease is only accounted for with an increase in the Squat.
 It is theorised that a larger torso and stomach may produce a "bounce" out of the bottom of the Squat in heavier athletes, which would go some way to explaining the observed phenomenon.

 Both Men and Women have a limit on the mass of muscle they are able to carry upon their frames, without the use of performance enhancing drugs.
 This is generally governed by the individual's Myostatin concentrations within the body.
-It is possible that this prevents Women from carrying excessive amounts of muscle around their upper bodies, as the may have proved to be an evolutionary disadvantage throughout the majority of mankind's history.
+It is possible that this prevents Women from carrying excessive amounts of muscle around their upper bodies, as this may have proved to be an evolutionary disadvantage throughout the majority of mankind's history.
 This is purely speculative to explain the observed trends - I plan to carry out further research to better understand this.

 ### [Lift correlations](https://github.com/SamPurle/PowerProject/blob/master/InverseCorrelations.py)